-F-line and Cable Car Route Map
+F-line, E-line and Cable Car Route Map

 Also included is Muni’s 39-Coit Tower motor coach line, which connects with the F-line (transfers accepted) and runs between Pier 39 at Fisherman’s Wharf and Coit Tower at the top of Telegraph Hill.

-F-Market & Wharves Historic Streetcar Line
+E-Embarcadero and F-Market & Wharves Historic Streetcar Lines

 Please have your exact cash fare or valid ticket/pass/transfer ready before boarding.
 (Muni streetcar and bus operators carry no change.)
 Deposit cash fares into the farebox near the boarding door.
 Show transfers and passes to the operator.
 Transfers are issued only when boarding, good for 90 minutes.
 Transfers may not be used on cable cars, but may be used on Muni Metro and bus lines.

 Adult streetcar fare

 Youth/Disabled/Senior streetcar fare (ages 5-18 and 65+, valid ID required)